Leadership Rewards and Recognition

 A leader makes other people feel important and appreciated.
 The leader excels at creating opportunities to provide rewards, recognition, and thanks to his or her staff.

 A leader creates a work environment in which people feel important and appreciated.
-The leader leads the team in their ultimate goal of serving their customer.
+The leader leads the team in their ultimate goal of serving their customer with a superior product or service.

 Along the way, to facilitate this service the leader makes sure that employees are treated as they want to be treated.